sing-group/compi/docs/source/custom_runners.rst

 By default, compi runs task code by spawning local processes.
-With `runners`, task' codes are passed to custom-made scripts which are in charge of running them, for example, by submitting a job to a queue or using Docker images.
+With `runners`, task' codes are passed to custom-made scripts which are in charge of running them, for example, by submitting a job to a queue (e.g. Slurm, SGE) or using Docker images.

 Runners are passed to the main ``compi run`` command using the ``-r`` parameter.